 Bringing home and introducing a new kitten into your life is such an exciting time!
 During the last couple of months while we all faced an unprecedented pandemic, one of the most positive changes to emerge was the increase in pet ownership.
 Pets are such a loyal and stable part of our family so it’s no surprise that during COVID (especially lockdown!), we were relying on their companionship a lot more.

-Remember, when bringing your new kitten home, it can be quite a daunting experience for them as they have just left their litter mates.
+Bringing your new kitten home can be quite a daunting experience for them as they have just left their litter mates.
 To make the transition as easy as possible, we have complied some tips and tricks to help you.

 Plan before bringing home your new kitten

 It's a good idea to think about how your life with your new kitten will look.
 If you have flat mates or kids, include them in the conversation too.
 Will you allow your cat to jump up on the tabletop?
 Are there any rooms or areas in the house that are off limits?

 Discussing these scenarios beforehand will ensure that everyone is on the same page and that the kitten does not end up being confused through conflicting messages.